-AGC’s 2019 Conference on Surety Bonding and Construction Risk Management was in the Hyatt Regency Coconut Point in Bonita Springs, Florida.
-The conference ran from 4:30 p.m. on Monday, January 28, until 12:00 noon on Wednesday, January 30.
+AGC’s 2020 Conference on Surety Bonding and Construction Risk Management will be held at the Hyatt Regency Coconut Point in Bonita Springs, Florida.
+The conference will kick off at 4:30 p.m. on Monday, January 27, and conclude at 12:00 noon on Wednesday, January 29, 2020.

-Prior to the conference, AGC also held another round of meetings for the in-house lawyers and risk managers in the AGC family and the Surety and Fidelity Association of American (SFAA) convened another meeting of it Contract Bonds Advisory Committee.
-These AGC meetings ran from 8:00 a.m. until 3:00 p.m. on Monday, January 28.
-The SFAA meeting ran from 2:00 p.m. to 4:00 p.m. on the same day.
+Prior to the conference, AGC also plans to host another round of meetings for the in-house lawyers and risk managers in the AGC family and the Surety and Fidelity Association of American (SFAA) plans to convene another meeting of its Contract Bonds Advisory Committee.
+The AGC meetings will run from 8:00 a.m. until 3:00 p.m. on Monday, January 27.
+The SFAA meeting will run from 2:00 p.m. to 4:00 p.m. on the same day.

 2019 Agenda & Presentations

-Click the buttons above to view the materials for this year’s conference, including a description of each breakout and plenary session, as well as handouts.
+Click the buttons above to view the materials from the most recent conference, including a description of each breakout and plenary session, as well as handouts.